Responsibilities of Users of Electronic Resources

 Guidelines for Faculty, Staff and Students

-For the purposes of these guidelines, electronic resources include, but are not limited to, the databases we subscribe to (found on the databases page), the electronic journals we subscribe to (found via ejournal finder and/or the catalog) and ebooks we own.
+For the purposes of these guidelines, electronic resources include, but are not limited to, the databases we subscribe to (found on the databases page), the electronic journals we subscribe to (found via publication finder) and ebooks we own.
 The guidelines for using electronic resources come from copyright law and/or licensing agreements.
 Licensing agreements supersede copyright law.
 A failure to adhere to copyright law or the licensing agreements of the university could lead to a suspension of your access to these resources.

 If you have questions about a specific resource, please contact the library.